Robert Snodgrass: 2010–11 season

 On 27 July 2010, Snodgrass was believed to have suffered a serious knee injury during the pre-season game away to Norwegian team Brann after falling victim to a horrendous challenge by David Nielsen.
 The knee injury ruled him out of the rest of the pre-season campaign, but after two scans on the injured knee, the injury was not as serious as first feared, but kept Snodgrass out for several weeks.
 Manager Simon Grayson claimed that no exact timescale had been put on Snodgrass' recovery from injury.
 Snodgrass returned to training at the start of September 2010.
 To help gain match fitness after his injury, Snodgrass played 90 minutes in a closed-doors friendly against Middlesbrough.
 Snodgrass returned to Leeds' squad after injury when he was named on the bench the game against Doncaster Rovers, he came on as a second-half substitute replacing Ross McCormack.

 Snodgrass came on as a second-half substitute against Sheffield United and managed to assist Leeds' late winner for Bradley Johnson, however his game ended on a sour note when he was sent off for two yellow cards.
-Snodgrass returned from suspension for Leeds against Ipswich Town, replacing Luciano Becchio in the starting lineup and scored his first goal of the season.
+Snodgrass returned from suspension for Leeds against Ipswich Town, replacing Luciano Becchio in the starting line-up and scored his first goal of the season.
 He scored his second goal of the season with a curled effort against Coventry City.
 His performance against Coventry was welcomed as a return to form by Snodgrass.
 His third goal of the season came against Leicester City with a long-range effort.

 On 1 January 2011, Snodgrass was injured in the 1–1 draw with Middlesbrough, where he was kicked once in the back as well as being stamped on the calf muscle.
 He scored against Cardiff City with another long range goal.
 On 8 January 2011, Snodgrass scored with a second half penalty in a 1–1 FA Cup draw with Arsenal.
 He scored his sixth goal of the season on 1 February, against Hull City.
 Snodgrass scored against Bristol City on 12 February.
 Snodgrass missed Leeds' last few games of the season after suffering a back injury.